 Wilcox is a tiny town located in the state of Pennsylvania.
 With a population of 354 people and just one neighborhood, Wilcox is the 1038th largest community in Pennsylvania.
-Much of the housing stock in Wilcox was built prior to World War II, making it one of the older and more historic towns in the country.
+Wilcox has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Wilcox is a blue-collar town, with 62.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Wilcox is generally considered to be a blue-collar town.
+62.84% of the Wilcox workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Wilcox is a town of production and manufacturing workers, professionals, and service providers.
 There are especially a lot of people living in Wilcox who work in healthcare (8.20%), teaching (7.10%), and personal care services (6.56%).

-As is often the case in a small town, Wilcox doesn't have a public transportation system that people use for their commute.
+Wilcox is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Wilcox with college degrees is slightly lower than the national average of 21.84% for all communities.
 15.67% of adults in Wilcox have a bachelor's degree or advanced degree.